flix/book/src/effect-polymorphism.md

                                  // ^^^^^^^^^^^^^^^^^^^ a mixture of effects
 ```

-This function has a heap effect `r` and three foundational effects: `Clock`,
+This function has a heap effect `r` and three primitive effects: `Clock`,
 `Net`, and `IO`.

 ### Higher-Order Functions